For Prospective EOP/AIM Students

 Summer Program Cost: The program is free of charge to participants, and includes housing, food, and books.

-This year's Summer Program runs from July 7 - August 9, 2013
+This year's Summer Program runs from Sunday, July 6 through Friday, August 8, 2014

 The program staff throughout the academic year consists of one director, six counselor/academic advisors, one office manager and one secretary.
 In addition to the regular staff, summer program staff includes student residential peer advisors, teaching assistants and adjunct instructors.

 All summer program participants are assigned a counselor, who meets with them during the summer.
 These meetings provide an opportunity for students and counselors to become better acquainted and to establish working relationships.
 It is also an ideal time for students to get answers to questions about financial aid, course selection, housing and so on.